 Setting Raffle Ticket Prices

-Raffle ticket price should be high enough to reflect the value of the prize and raise the funds needed, but shouldn’t be so high that few will buy a ticket.
-You have to know your audience.
-Keep in mind that if students are participating and purchasing tickets, you’ll want to have some low price-point items and plan to sell more tickets.
+The raffle ticket price should be high enough to reflect the value of the prize and raise the funds needed, but shouldn’t be so high that few will buy a ticket.
+You have to know your audience to know what the market can bear in terms of raffle ticket pricing.
+Keep in mind that if students are participating and purchasing tickets, you’ll want to have some low price point items and plan to sell more tickets.
 Remember, you can charge higher ticket prices for the larger prizes.
 Many organizations have a single raffle ticket price (say $20-30), as well as a discounted rate for multiple purchases (perhaps 5 for $100).

 Successful Fundraising Raffle Essentials – The Prizes!

-Here are some great raffle prizes that are sure to attract attention:
+Here are some great raffle prize ideas that are sure to attract attention:

-- Travel Packages: Offering a travel package is always a great grand prize idea, as most people love to travel but are hindered by the high costs.
-Approach an airline that uses your city as a hub and ask for them to donate two round-trip domestic tickets; it’s great advertising for them and a high-ticket item like this will help sell more raffle tickets.
+- Travel Packages: Offering a travel package is always a great grand prize idea, as most people love to travel but are hindered by a budget.
+Approach an airline that uses your city as a hub and ask them to donate two round-trip domestic tickets.
+It’s great advertising for them and a high-ticket item like this will help sell more raffle tickets.
 If you cannot get a travel package donated, consider trying one of our unique travel packages.

-- Weekend Getaways: Look for desirable locations nearby and put together a compelling weekend get-a-way including hotel, spa service, dinner, and entertainment.
-These are often privileges people will not purchase for themselves but will greatly appreciate if won for a prize.
+- Weekend Getaways: Look for desirable locations nearby and put together a compelling weekend getaway including hotel, spa service, dinner, and entertainment.
+These are often privileges people will not purchase for themselves but will greatly appreciate as a raffle prize.

-- Electronic Equipment: Flat screen TVs and stereos are always incentives, especially for guys.
-Is there a local electronic store that may be interested in participating?
+- Electronic Equipment: Flat-screen TVs and stereos are always popular raffle incentives.
+Is there a local electronic store that may be interested in participating as a raffle sponsor?
 The additional exposure could be beneficial in an economic environment where retail sales are slow.

-- Gift Certificates or Gift Cards: These are great secondary prizes and could include any local stores, movie theaters or local restaurants.
+- Gift Certificates or Gift Cards: These are great secondary prizes and can be donated by local stores, movie theaters, or local restaurants.
 Movie passes or free pizza may be great considerations for students.
-And, don’t forget online gift cards that appeal to teens like iTunes.
+And, don’t forget online gift cards that appeal to teens and supporters.

 - Sports Memorabilia: Autographed items from sports celebrities and/or game tickets can be a great raffle prize.
 This is especially relevant if a sports team or booster club is hosting a raffle.

-- 50/50 or Cash Raffles: With a 50/50 raffle, the sponsoring school or charity receives 50% of the raffle and the raffle winner receives the other 50%.
-Another option here is to award a grand prize of a certain monetary amount and secondary prizes in diminishing amounts.
+- 50/50 or Cash Pot Raffles: When running a 50/50 raffle, the sponsoring school or charity receives 50% of the raffle and the raffle winner receives the other 50%.
+Another option for a cash raffle is to award a grand prize of a certain monetary amount and secondary prizes in diminishing amounts.
 Be sure to check with your Attorney General’s office, as some states do not allow cash raffles under any circumstances.

-- House Raffles: Some schools and non-profit organizations have even had successful House raffles.
+- House Raffles: Some schools and nonprofit organizations have even had successful house raffles.
 Tickets for this type of raffle are generally $100 or more, so you will need to have a strong base of committed constituents.
-The most important things to consider here are getting good legal counsel (again, start at the attorney general’s office) and establishing a minimum number of tickets that must be sold in order to cover your raffle items.
+The most important things to consider here are getting good legal counsel (again, start at the attorney general’s office) and establishing a minimum number of tickets that must be sold in order to cover your raffle item costs.
 If minimums are not met, all raffle donations must be returned to donors.
 The same applies to a car raffle.

-- Winner’s Choice Raffles: Winner’s Choice raffles are a great raffle idea, to ensure that the winner loves their prize.
-This is easy to implement with our great travel packages and can also be used for a car raffle, electronic equipment, gift certificates and other prizes.
+- Winner’s Choice Raffles: Winner’s Choice raffles are a great raffle idea, to ensure that the winning ticket holder loves their prize.
+This is easy to implement with our unique travel packages and can also be used for a car raffle, electronic equipment, gift certificates, and other prizes.

 Wrapping Up the Fundraising Raffle

-Lastly, make sure to thank all your volunteers, businesses who donated in-kind prizes, ticket sellers and buyers.
-And be sure to acknowledge your star performers: those who raised the most funds for your cause.
+Make sure to thank all your volunteers, businesses who donated in-kind prizes, ticket sellers, and supporters who purchased raffle tickets.
+Be sure to acknowledge your star performers: those who raised the most funds for your cause.